7th most influential person in Digital Health - May 2016

 In a career spanning nearly 20 years, Maneesh has worked with data to improve decision-making across a number of industries.
 From supporting the Whitehall study at University College London, managing the Tesco database at DunnHumby, and most recently, working with the world’s largest U.S. health insurance claims & European EHR databases at GSK R&D.

 Even today, in addition to public speaking & consulting in Digital Health, he continues to work hands-on with 'real world' patient data for international clients.

-I have worked hard to build links with innovators around the world, particularly with Silicon Valley.
-I'm inspired by the innovation culture of Silicon Valley, and unlike many of my friends wo have relocated there, I have decided to stay in London and do my best to bring elements of Silicon Valley's culture to the UK.
+He has worked hard to build links with innovators around the world, particularly with Silicon Valley.
+Inspired by the innovation culture of Silicon Valley, and unlike many of his friends who have relocated there, he has decided to stay in London and do his best to bring elements of Silicon Valley's culture to the UK.

-These three values are the foundation for every business relationship I build.
-I am committed to building long term relationships in technology and global health.
+These three values are the foundation for every business relationship he builds.

 Most recent tweets